jurgyy/Factorio-Canal-Excavator/README.md

  * In vanilla, the excavator can't be placed on shallow water.
 Unfortunately, without messing with the collision mask of all entities, this is impossible.
 If a mod, as Alien Biomes does, changes the collision mask to not collide with the object-layer it will work.
  * Items don't get picked up when an excavator gets build on top of it.
 I can't add the "item-layer" collision mask to the excavator's mask, since water tiles have that layer as well which would prevent the excavator from being placable on water and it will be destroyed when a water tile gets created under it.
+ * When the Excavatable Surface is removed by another mod, it leaves the ore/stone behind.
+A workaround is to place the tiles again and remove them by hand or by using bots.
+After 2.0 releases I want to look into fixing this.

 ## Q&A